Premium Content:

 Elliot Page will be one of the stars of director Christopher Nolan’s next epic film The Odyssey.

-Himesh Patel, Bill Irwin and Samantha Morton have also added to the cast for the film.
+Himesh Patel, Bill Irwin and Samantha Morton have also been added to the cast for the film.
 Page previously worked with the director on Inception.

 - Advertisement -